jgrujic/effective_pyspark/README.md

 [![Open in Gitpod][gitpod logo]][this gitpod]

-⚠ IMPORTANT: After 30min of inactivity the gitpod environment shuts down and you will lose unsaved progress.
+⚠ IMPORTANT: After about 30 minutes of inactivity the Gitpod environment shuts down and you will lose unsaved progress.
 If you want to save your work, either fork the repo or create a branch (permissions needed).
 Don't forget to regularly sync the upstream repo's changes in case of a fork, so that you can get the